erni12345/interpretable-rl-optimal-regression-trees/README.md

 # Interpretable Reinforcement Learning with Optimal Regression Trees

 This project is part of my Bachelor's thesis in Computer Science at TU Delft.
 It explores the use of **optimal regression trees** (specifically, [pystreed](https://github.com/AlgTUDelft/pystreed)) as interpretable policy approximators in reinforcement learning — using the DAgger imitation learning framework.
+As well as learning policies directly in a RL context.

 **Author**: Ernesto Hellouin de Menibus
 **Institution**: TU Delft, BSc Computer Science